Spring 2014 Internship Positions Available

 The MIT Press seeks enthusiastic spring interns in various departments.
 These unpaid internships are a chance for people who love books and journals to learn about publishing and see how a busy university press functions.
 Successful interns will make valuable contacts and gain experience at one of the nation's largest university presses.

-Internships are available in Books Acquisitions, Books Editorial, Books Marketing, Books Production, Books Sales, Journals Marketing, Journals Production, and Digital Initiatives.
-These are unpaid, part-time internships from May through August.
+Internships are available in Books Editorial, Books Marketing, Books Publicity, Books Sales, Books Production, Journals Marketing, Digital Initiatives, and Technology.
+These are unpaid, part-time internships from January through May.
 Hours will be negotiated, but candidates should be able to commit at least 10 hours per week.

 The ideal intern candidates will have: a strong desire to learn about publishing, basic computer skills, excellent communication and organizational skills, the ability to work well individually and as a member of a group, an eye for detail, good judgment, a positive attitude, and a willingness to take initiative.

-Books Editorial: The Books Editorial internship will provide experience with a variety of editorial tasks, such as checking through revised page proofs and prepress proofs, proofreading jacket copy and cover proofs, editing indexes, and handling corrections for reprints.
-The intern will be familiar with a full range of stages in the editorial process by the end of the internship.
+Books Editorial: The Books Editorial internship will provide experience with a variety of editorial tasks, including checking revised page proofs, editing indexes, proofreading jacket copy, reviewing prepress proofs, and handling corrections for reprints.
+The intern will also learn about the editorial technology that we are now using at the MIT Press.
 College graduates and graduate students with editorial experience and familiarity with Chicago style are strongly preferred.

 Books Marketing: The Books Marketing Intern will have the opportunity to be involved in many areas book promotions.
 Interns will primarily be involved in: helping manage the website and email campaigns, gathering mailing lists, data entry, building mailing lists for text promotions, and assisting the marketing staff on a variety of other projects.
 Candidates should be computer literate, have strong internet research skills, and good communication skills.
 Familiarity with internet protocols, html, FTP clients, and Photoshop is desirable, but not required.